Preserving and Protecting Lake Michigan and the Great Lakes

 The health and well-being of citizens residing in Lake Michigan watershed states as well as the vitality of their respective economies are directly connected to the health and vitality of Lake Michigan.
 Through Education and Advocacy efforts, LWVLMR has not only worked to protect Lake Michigan, but has also addressed policy and Environmental Justice issues so vital to the health and well-being of residents of our four member states and local league communities.
 Please join us!

-Research Vessel Cruise Aboard the D.J.
-Angus
+Useful Data Gathered During Research Vessel Cruise Aboard the D.J.
+Angus!

-2022 Highlights
+Speaker Highlights

 Restoring Lake Michigan: Her Past, Present & Future